Eventual periodicity of the Smith forms of integer matrix powers: Acknowledgements

 \section{Acknowledgements}

 This paper answers a question that was posed to me by Robert Bruner \cite{bruneremail}, to whom I am obviously indebted.
 In part, I also benefited from observations made by MathOverflow users in \cite{mo}.
-I would also like to thank David Carlip, who performed some preliminary investigations on the problem during a summer research internship, and Giulio Peruginelli, with whom I discussed the problem.
+I would also like to thank David Carlip, who performed some preliminary investigations on the problem during a summer research internship, and Giulio Peruginelli, with whom I discussed the problem. {Finally, I am grateful to an anonymous reviewer who shared some remarks that improved the presentation.}